CRA news, information, and events for registered charities

 The following groups of organizations are qualified donees:

 - registered charities;

 - registered Canadian amateur athletic associations;

-- Her Majesty in right of Canada or a province;
+- Her Majesty in right of Canada, a province, or a territory;

 - the United Nations and its agencies;